Why visit Cusco with kids?

 Not only do you take home something you have made, but you help to preserve traditional techniques which were in danger of dying out.
 This is a fun and relaxing experience, where you can quite literally lose yourself in concentration.
 And the artists are really great with children.
 Even adults who have not tried art since school will have a great time with their help.

 5. Shop in a local market in Cusco with kids

-The local markets in Cusco are full of life and colour.
+The local markets in Cusco are full of life and color.
 They are a great way to show kids where food comes from.
 The meat section, for example, has every part of the animal there to see.
 There are no plastic-wrapped chicken breasts here.
 Offal is still widely eaten, with recipes for every piece.

 The fruit section has fruits from the Andes and the Amazon- including many delicious fruits you have probably never seen.
-Make sure you buy a variety of local fruits to give your kids the opportunity to try new flavours.
-Chirimoya is a favourite with many kids.
+Make sure you buy a variety of local fruits to give your kids the opportunity to try new flavors.
+Chirimoya is a favorite with many kids.
 You break it open and suck the soft white flesh.
 You do not eat the seeds.
 Lucuma is used in ice cream.
 Granadillas are full of a sweet jelly-like mass which you slurp down.
 Many people call it monkey brains as it resembles that.

 Every local market in Cusco has a juice section where you can try one or a mixture of the local fruits in a tasty format.

 If you are visiting Cusco with kids the above list is just some of the many things you can do.
 Peru as a whole is a great country to visit with kids.
 People will take an interest in them wherever you go, and show patience perhaps not shown in other countries.
 They really do love kids here and it is a great place to travel as a family.

 If you are still not convinced, watch this video about our Apurimac family rafting trip.
 It captures beautifully what makes traveling to Peru with kids so magical.

 Contact us now to book your adventure in Peru with your kids.0